shah-in-boots/card/cran-comments.md

 This is a resubmission.
 I'm thankful for the comments by Jelena Saf <jelena.saf@jku.at>, Swetlana Herbrandt <herbrandt@statistik.tu-dortmund.de>, Martina Schmirl <martina.schmirl@jku.at>, and Uwe Ligges <ligges@statistik.tu-dortmund.de>.
 In this resubmission, the following changes were made:

-- The incorrect hyperlinks were removed
+- The incorrect hyperlinks were removde

 ## Test environments